 The specifics of a routine really depend on what works best for your family, but a rough schedule could look like this:

 An early active playtime to tire out Baby

 A calming activity, like a bath or story

-Bedtime, with the lights turned off and Baby lying in his crib
+Bedtime, with the lights turned off and Baby lying in their crib

-Knowing what activity is coming next helps Baby understand the structure of the process, and even if he protests, that doesn’t mean that the routine isn’t good for him.
-If it helps, you can practice this routine by using it at naptime too – the more Baby understands that these activities lead up to sleep, the easier it will be to get him to go along with it.
+Knowing what activity is coming next helps Baby understand the structure of the process, and even if they protest, that doesn’t mean that the routine isn’t good for them.
+If it helps, you can practice this routine by using it at naptime too – the more Baby understands that these activities lead up to sleep, the easier it will be to get them to go along with it.

 What a routine shouldn’t involve

 Again, this depends on what personally works for you and Baby.
 There are lots of different techniques that work for parents, but most parents do find that some common activities hurt a routine more than they help it.
 Some of these include active playtime for Baby immediately before bedtime, turning the lights in Baby’s room back on at any point in the night, and taking Baby out of the crib after you’ve initially put them down for the night.
 These activities may rile Baby up and make it more difficult for them to go back to sleep.

 Even the perfect bedtime routine won’t always immediately send Baby off into dreamland.
 There are bound to be hiccups along the way, and a steep learning curve too.
 In the beginning, Baby might resist any new schedule in their normal routine.